What Is Earnest Money and How Does It Work?

 The other transactions where earnest money may be utilized are with rentals.

-The earnest money deposit may be as little as a couple of hundred dollars to the full security deposit amount.
+The earnest money deposit may be as little as a couple hundred dollars to the total security deposit amount.

 Like in the case of a downpayment, the more you put down, the more it shows your intention of signing a lease.

-Also like sales, it can be a placeholder of sorts while not exactly guaranteeing that you get the apartment.
+Also, like sales, it can be a placeholder and does not guarantee you will get the apartment.

-Earnest money is usually requested at the time of your application and credit check.
+Earnest money is usually requested during your application and credit check.

-In some situations, you can use a credit card to put down the earnest money, while others may require refundable guaranteed funds, depending on the brokerage or company.
+In some situations, you can use a credit card to deposit the earnest money, while others may require refundable guaranteed funds, depending on the brokerage or company.

 Search for Home Sales in NYC